kadaster-labs/sensrnet-helm-charts/README.md

   --set ports.multichain.protocol=TCP \
   --set service.spec.externalTrafficPolicy=Local
 ```

+`externalTrafficPolicy` is set to `Local` to perserve the client source IP ((source)[https://kubernetes.io/docs/tasks/access-application-cluster/create-external-load-balancer/#preserving-the-client-source-ip]).
+This allows the multichain-node to record the IP adress of other connecting nodes.

 ### OpenID Connect
 The SensRNet stack is constructed in such way that you plug in your own OpenID Connect (OIDC) provider.
 While you could theoretically plug in the OIDC parameters of your providers into the frontend and backend, we recommend using [Dex](https://dexidp.io/).
 The default deployments assume integration with Dex.
 You can define the OIDC connections there and it provides a standardized interface for SensRNet to program against.